BorisGigovic/Deciphering-the-Distinctions-Host-Based-vs.-Network-Based-IDS-and-IPS/README.md

 # Understanding IDS and IPS

-Intrusion Detection Systems (IDS) are designed to detect unauthorized access or anomalies in network traffic and system behaviors, alerting security personnel to potential threats.
-Intrusion Prevention Systems (IPS), on the other hand, not only detect these threats but also take preemptive actions to block or mitigate them before they cause harm.
+**Intrusion Detection Systems (IDS)** are designed to detect unauthorized access or anomalies in network traffic and system behaviors, alerting security personnel to potential threats. **Intrusion Prevention Systems (IPS)**, on the other hand, not only detect these threats but also take preemptive actions to block or mitigate them before they cause harm.

-Both IDS and IPS can be deployed in two distinct manners: host-based and network-based.
+Both IDS and IPS can be deployed in two distinct manners: **host-based** and **network-based**.

 # Host-Based IDS/IPS

-Host-Based Intrusion Detection Systems (HIDS) and Intrusion Prevention Systems (HIPS) are installed on individual devices or hosts.
+**Host-Based Intrusion Detection Systems (HIDS) and Intrusion Prevention Systems (HIPS)** are installed on individual devices or hosts.
 They monitor the system's operations, file integrity, and log files for signs of malicious activity, focusing on internal traffic and system behavior rather than network traffic.

 # Practical Use Cases: